amoghmc/mini_shell/README.md

 ### Installation

-1. Automatically compile the file using make,
+1. Automatically compile the project using make,
    ```sh
    make
    ```